A brief history of the Acropolis

-The excavations were carried out by the Italian Archaeological School during the italian occupation of the island (1912-1945).
+The excavations were carried out by the Italian Archaeological School during the Italian occupation of the island (1912-1945).

 The whole of the Acropolis has not yet been excavated.
-An archaeological zone of 12,500 s.q. has been excluded from contemporary building with the intention of continuing excavation works to uncover the splendid ancient city of Rhodes.
+An archaeological zone of 12,500 square meters cannot be built upon with the intention of continuing excavation works to uncover the splendid ancient city of Rhodes.

-From 1946 onwards the Greek Archaeological Service carried out restoration work in the area of the Temple of Pythian Apollo, which has suffered considerable damage from bombing in the 2nd World War and from the weight of the arillery that had been installed there.
-During the 60’s and 70’s there was reconstruction work to the west foundation of the same temple and in 1996 further Reconstruction was carried out on the Temple of and the Nymphaia.
+From 1946 onwards the Greek Archaeological Service carried out restoration works in the area of the Temple of Pythian Apollo, which has suffered considerable damage from a Second World War bombing and from the weight of the artillery that had been installed there.
+During the 60s and 70s the west foundation of the same temple was reconstructed, while in 1996 further reconstruction was carried out on the Temple of the Nymphaia.

 The Acropolis of Rhodes is one of the most interesting and fascinating archeological sites one can visit.
 Located close to the city and surrounded by unspoiled nature, it is the favorite jogging and walking place for modern Rhodians.